top of page

 for more information on SHS Harbin https://www.harbinshs.com/

-We celebrated Peanuts four year adopted day recently and soon it will be two years since Bean and Pickle arrived.
+We celebrated Peanuts five year adopted day recently and soon it will be three years since Bean arrived.
 These dogs are incredible, after everything they have been through, they have so much love to give and they get on so well as brothers.
 They have become infamous at the yoga studios I teach at, giving cuddles to everyone who enters and for making their appearances online!
-Peanut took the longest to adjust; Bean is still a little nervous in busy environments and we are working on Pickles separation anxiety, but they have adjusted so well.
+Peanut took the longest to adjust; Bean is still a little nervous in busy environments and we are always updated on our foster brother Pickle living his best life on a farm.
+Pickle suffered with chronic separation anxiety so had to live with a family at home all of time, being abandoned as a puppy will probably never leave him and we are so proud of his resilience.

 My yoga teaching is not just fuelled by my passion and love of teaching, a huge part of it is to support these little bundles of fluff.
 I would have more if I had enough space and hands to hold leads!!!
 They have taught me unconditional love and patience and make me laugh everyday.
 Yes I am the crazy dog lady! and would not change a thing.